-The Board of Overseers is an advisory board with roles and responsibilities defined by the Vice Provost and Director of the Libraries and the Office of the University Secretary.
-The primary roles of the Board of Overseers are to provide support and counsel to the Vice Provost and Director of the Libraries and to serve as ambassadors to the Penn Libraries locally, regionally and globally.
+The Board of Advisors is an advisory board with roles and responsibilities defined by the Vice Provost and Director of the Libraries and the Office of the University Secretary.
+The primary roles of the Board of Advisors are to provide support and counsel to the Vice Provost and Director of the Libraries and to serve as ambassadors to the Penn Libraries locally, regionally and globally.

 List of Overseers

 - Sandra Choi Brigode (Ex-Oficio), WG’99

 - Eduardo Costa, C'98

 - Laurie G. Gliklich, C’90, PAR'2, PAR'23